Azure/ResourceModules/modules/Microsoft.Sql/servers/databases/readme.md

 | `name` | string | The name of the deployed database. |
 | `resourceGroupName` | string | The resource group of the deployed database. |
 | `resourceId` | string | The resource ID of the deployed database. |

+## Deployment examples

+The following module usage examples are retrieved from the content of the files hosted in the module's `.test` folder.
+   >**Note**: The name of each example is based on the name of the file from which it is taken.
+   >**Note**: Each example lists all the required parameters first, followed by the rest - each in alphabetical order.